Malesche/bib-kram/README.md

 - Run Towards the Danger: Confrontations with a Body of Memory by Sarah Polley
 - In the Body of the World: A Memoir of Cancer and Connection by Eve Ensler
-- Illness as Metaphor and AIDS and Its Metaphors — Susan Sontag -The Cancer Journals by Audre Lorde
+- Illness as Metaphor and AIDS and Its Metaphors — Susan Sontag
+- The Cancer Journals by Audre Lorde

 ##### mental health
 - Strangers to Ourselves: Unsettled Minds and the Stories That Make Us — Rachel Aviv 	 <3